anoma/juvix-workshop/README.md

 To install for linux or macOS run the following in a terminal (as a non-root user):

 ``` shell
 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/anoma/juvix-installer/main/juvix-installer.sh | sh
 ```

-It will install the Juvix compiler, the required LLVM toolchain, and setup your shell environment.

 ### Manual installation

-There are also binaries for the Juvix compiler available to download:
+There are also binaries for the Juvix compiler available to download

 | OS / Architecture                                                                                           |
 |-------------------------------------------------------------------------------------------------------------|